We asked young drivers what they wanted to know about car insurance costs.

 Got questions?
 The quickest way to get in touch with us is either through our Twitter page where you’ll find us Mon-Fri 9am-5pm, or our boards.ie page where our reps are waiting to answer your questions Mon–Fri 10am-4pm.

-If you’re a young driver looking for your first insurance policy, get a car insurance quote online now and get up to two months free!
+If you’re a young driver looking for your first insurance policy, get a car insurance quote online now!